aswin6373/odin-recipes/README.md

 # Odin Recipes

 Odin Recipes is a simple HTML project showcasing a collection of delicious recipes.
-This project demonstrates the use of basic HTML structure and linking between different pages.
+This project demonstrates the use of basic HTML structure, CSS styling, and linking between different pages.

 ## Project Structure